 Health Concerns Connected to Sleep Apnea

 In addition to these side effects, sleep apnea is also connected to a number of illnesses and diseases.
 Researchers have not yet concluded that there is a cause-and-effect relationship, but they know that sleep apnea can exacerbate conditions such as hypertension, heart disease, risk of stroke, diabetes and depression.
-So, get a good night’s sleep, and avoid these health risks by seeking sleep apnea therapy from your dentist in Wylie.
+So, get a good night’s sleep, and avoid these health risks by seeking sleep apnea therapy from your dentist in the Wylie, Sachse, Murphy.

 An Oral Appliance to Treat Sleep Apnea